 LinkedIn

-She holds certifications in DIFC laws, anti-money laundering compliance, and privacy law.
-Her recent role as General Counsel at AMIT International Group in Dubai saw her leading contract management, corporate structuring, and compliance functions across multiple jurisdictions.
-A trusted advisor and skilled negotiator, Lathamani brings a global legal perspective grounded in operational awareness and risk mitigation.
+Lathamani holds certifications in DIFC laws, anti-money laundering compliance, and privacy law.
+In a recent role as General Counsel at AMIT International Group in Dubai, she led contract management, corporate structuring, and compliance across multiple jurisdictions.

 Core Responsibilities